Nerian/redis-rb/README.md

 The synchrony driver adds support for [em-synchrony][em-synchrony].
 This makes redis-rb work with EventMachine's asynchronous I/O, while not changing the exposed API.
-The hiredis gem needs to be available as well, because the synchrony driver uses hiredis for parsing the Redis protocol.
+The hiredis gem needs to be available as well, because the synchrony driver uses hiredis for parsing the Redis2 protocol.

 [em-synchrony]: https://github.com/igrigorik/em-synchrony